[block id=”422″]

 Item Details

-• Condition: Very good; light age-related wear and handling marks.
-Signature remains bold and clearly legible.
+Condition: Very good; light age-related toning and minimal edge wear.
+Signature remains clear and well preserved.

 Collector’s Note